MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 ---
-title: Monitor updates in Azure Stack Hub using PowerShell
+title: Monitor updates with PowerShell in Azure Stack Hub
-description: Learn to monitor updates in Azure Stack Hub using PowerShell
+description: Learn how to monitor updates with PowerShell in Azure Stack Hub.
 author: IngridAtMicrosoft
 ms.topic: how-to
 ms.date: 03/04/2020
 ms.author: inhenkel
 ms.lastreviewed: 08/23/2019
 ms.reviewer: ppacent

-# Intent: Notdone: As a < type of user >, I want < what? > so that < why? >
+# Intent: As an Azure Stack Hub operator, I want to monitor updates with PowerShell so I can monitor and manage all my updates.
-# Keyword: Notdone: keyword noun phrase
+# Keyword: monitor updates powershell azure stack hub

 ---

-# Monitor updates in Azure Stack Hub using PowerShell
+# Monitor updates with PowerShell in Azure Stack Hub

 You can use the Azure Stack Hub administrative endpoints to monitor and manage your updates.
 They're accessible with PowerShell.
 For instructions on getting set up with PowerShell on Azure Stack Hub, see [Install PowerShell for Azure Stack Hub](azure-stack-powershell-install.md).

-You can use the following PowerShell cmdlet to manage your updates:
+You can use the following PowerShell cmdlets to manage your updates:

 | Cmdlet | Description |
 |------------------------------------------------------|-------------|